Keats/tera/docs/content/docs/_index.md

 {{ an_ident ~ another_ident }}
 ```

-An ident resolving to something other than a string will raise an error.
+An ident resolving to something other than a string or a number will raise an error.

 #### `in` checking